newtheatre/history-project/_shows/77_78/summer_term.md

  - role: ASM
    name: Alison Lumb

-A showcase of five one-act plays in the New Theatre.
+comment: A showcase of five one-act plays in the New Theatre.

 ---